Monica Zangwill, MD, MPH

 Common names include:

-These medicines decrease the production of the male hormone, testosterone, from your testicles.
-These medicines are given by injection into a muscle every few months.
+These medications decrease the production of the male hormone, testosterone, from the testicles.
+These medications are given by injection into a muscle every few months.

 Possible side effects include: